The Bourne Supremacy: Plot

 Marie, held captive in a British hospital, fakes illness and escapes, taking refuge with Catherine Staples, a former colleague now employed at the Canadian consulate in Hong Kong.
-The duo make runs and go incognito to avoid the CIA and to find Webb.
-Unfortunately Marie runs away from Staples thinking she has joined forces with her captors who want to take her back, and Staples gets killed by Sheng's men.
+The duo went incognito to avoid the CIA and to find Webb.
+Unfortunately, Marie runs away from Staples thinking she has joined forces with her captors who want to take her back, and Staples gets killed by Sheng's men.
 Marie later contacts Conklin and Panov, who arrive in Hong Kong and confront McAllister and Havilland.

 Webb, tracking the impostor Bourne on land, water and air, through Kowloon and Macau, encounters D'Anjou, alias Echo, another former Medusa operative, who is also tracking down the impostor Bourne, whom he had personally trained to be like Bourne.
 They join forces and track the impostor to mainland China, where they realise that a trap was laid by Sheng who was anticipating them following the impostor, and Echo is captured.
 Webb tracks him to a bird sanctuary at night, where Sheng Chou Yang is seen holding an open air conference with his rebel supporters and captured "traitors" to his cause, whom he is going to "judge", including Echo and the impostor Bourne.
 Echo is executed but not before he manages to delay Sheng and buy enough time for Bourne to mount a surprise attack on everyone.
-Amidst explosions and gunfire and killings, Webb captures the impostor Bourne, hijacks an empty charter plane and brings him to Kowloon, but in attempting to swap the impostor for Marie, is misled by McAllister, as Marie is not with them as was agreed, and still hidden by Conklin.
+Amidst explosions, gunfire and killings, Webb captures the impostor Bourne, hijacks an empty charter plane and brings him to Kowloon.
+But in attempting to swap the impostor for Marie, he is misled by McAllister, as Marie is not with them as was agreed and still hidden by Conklin.
 Thinking Marie has been killed, an angry Webb now attacks and bombs Havilland's estate on Victoria Peak, where the impostor Bourne is killed and Webb nearly is as well, saved only by the timely arrival of Marie, Panov, and Conklin.